 - The dough is much more rustic than say, a regular sweet pie dough.
 That means it will break more (image above) and you'll need to handle it differently because of that.
 I find it easier to line the pan in parts, which is no issue really since pie dough can be patched up easily.

 - As with all doughs, keep it cold until the moment you need to roll it.
 And then refrigerate the lined pan, or better yet, freeze it.
 It's easier and faster.

-- Lattice: I recommend you roll it, cut it on a board (image below) and take it back to the fridge for a few minutes for it to harden and lift up easily.
-That way you’ll end up with less broken strips.
-If that happen they can be patched together.
+- Lattice: I recommend you roll it on a wooden board, cut the strips and take it back to the fridge for a few minutes for it to harden and lift up easily.
+That way you'll end up with less broken strips.
+But they can easily be patched together.
 Look at my lattice and see how it is patched up.
-And then feel like you can’t make a more rustic or irregular lattice, haha!
+And then feel like you can't make a more rustic or irregular lattice, haha!

 Keywords: apple raspberry pie, apple raspberry crostata